vik-s/quartz/content/projects/newsletter/long form/Understanding Classes of Amplifier Operation.md

 Ideally, we want a device that can provide a high value of Imax, have a low Vknee voltage, and equally spaced, flat lines on the IV space as the gate voltage is increased.
 ## Load Line

-An amplifying device converts the output current into an output voltage only when a load is placed at its output.
+An amplifying device converts the output current into a voltage only when a load is placed at its output.
 The choice of this load affects the voltage-gain and total power extracted from the output of the transistor.
 On the IV space, the *load-line* is a diagonal line whose slope depends on the load value.
 The figure shows a simplistic representation of a purely resistive load.

 In reality, the load is a complex value and is constructed as a combination of inductors, capacitors, transformers and resistors.
 This is because the output impedance of a transistor is usually capacitive, and depending on the purpose of the amplifier, the load network is a carefully designed, complex impedance.